vuejs/test-utils/docs/api/index.md

 ### attachTo

 Specify the node to mount the component on.
+This is not available when using `renderToString`.

 **Signature:**